 Do you read a customer review and go, ‘meh, nice compliment’?
-Or do you get on the edge of your seat in readiness to exploit every ounce of it?
+Or do you get on the edge of your seat to exploit every ounce of it?

 A lot of business owners and marketers tend to zoom into the reviews, picking them off one at a time.
 They get more focused on the way the review made them feel or how a particular customer expressed gratitude or dissatisfaction.